tacotaha/capgen/README.md

 ## Evaluate the Model

-Use the `eval.sh` script to evaluate the model
+Use the `eval.sh` script to evaluate the model.
+The resulting captions can be found in `data/results.json`.

 `$ scripts/eval.sh`